beaker-project/beaker-project.org/dev/proposals/beaker-usage-report-emails.rst

   * they have a recipe running /distribution/reservesys or in "Reserved" status and the associated watchdog timer will expire within 24 hours.

-* Open Loans & Reservations for In Demand Systems
+* Reservations for In Demand Systems

   * they have had a system reserved for at least 3 days, at least 1 recipe is waiting for that system.
-  * they have had a system on loan for at least 3 days and at least 1 recipe is waiting for that system.

 * Delayed Jobs